Weekend fishing tourney aims to reel in funds to help vets

 Entry fee is $100 per boat; limit two per boat.

-All profits are returned to veterans; the five board members who run OOO do so on a volunteer basis.
-Stevens said it's also a way they help each other.
+All profits are returned to veterans; the five board members who run O3 do so on a volunteer basis.
+Stevens said it’s also a way they help each other.

 “We’re always here to help veterans,” Stevens said.
 “We have a Facebook page and anybody is welcome.
 It’s not just us helping vets; it’s the public helping vets.

-Note: EDITOR’S NOTE: This is a corrected version of a story that originally appeared in Wednesday’s edition.